-Three sewage treatment plants (STP) discharge into the Bohle River (Condon, Deeragun and Mt St John STPs).
-The discharge from Deeragun (Saunders Creek) and Mt St John STP (a drain entering the lower reaches) enters the Bohle River below the water quality monitoring site.
-Discharge data was obtained from Townsville City Council and load estimates calculated and compared to a previous report prepared by GHD (2007) (see Table 7-10).
+Three wastewater treatment plants (WWTP) discharge into the Bohle River (Condon, Deeragun and Mt St John WWTPs) either directly or to tributaries.
+The discharge from Deeragun (Saunders Creek) and Mt St John WWTP (a drain entering the lower reaches) enters the Bohle River below the water quality monitoring site.
+Discharge data was obtained from Townsville City Council and load estimates calculated and compared to a previous report prepared by GHD (2007) (see Table 7.9).